 Tea Brew Legend

 Our critiques are tagged with a tea brew that evokes a feel for the movie or television show.
 So, instead of likes, ratings, emojis, or thumbs up or down, they are assigned a tea that, based on its benefits, gives you a sense of the production's feel and substance.
-Below we show 20 plants that teas are made from.
+Below we show several plants that teas are made from.
 So, scroll to figure out which tea best fits the movie or TV show that matches your mood.

 Photo by Emma Van Sant on Unsplash